-Funding for the refurbishment plan (Stage 1 of the project) is being provided as part of the North Stradbroke Island Economic Transition Strategy.
-QYAC is pursuing opportunities for additional funding through the public and private sector for the project's construction (Stage 2).
+Funding for stage one of the refurbishment plan is being provided as part of the North Stradbroke Island Economic Transition Strategy (NSI ETS).
+Project lead Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) is pursuing opportunities for additional funding through the public and private sector for the project's second stage, construction.

-The planned refurbishments will provide a fit-for-purpose facility with mobility access that contributes to the growth of the island's education, training and employment sectors.
+The planned refurbishment will provide a fit-for-purpose facility with mobility access that contributes to the growth of the island's education, training and employment sectors.

 As project lead, QYAC: